getkirby/sandbox/README.md

 npm run dev
 ```

-### Host
+## Virtual Host

-We recommend to setup a `sandbox.test` virtual host for your shiny new sandbox.
+We recommend to setup a `sandbox.test` virtual host for your shiny new sandbox and point it to the `/public` folder.
 Otherwise you will need to add an .env file to /kirby/panel and change your host setup there.

 ## Switching environments